maplemavin/docs/theming.md

 VenueName
 :   the name of the venue where this event is taking place

-SupportingActs
-:   a comma separated listing of the supporting acts for the event

 VenueWebsiteUrl
 :   the URL to the venue where the event is taking place